ponty/softusbduino/README.rst

 	 - read many defines (example: F_CPU)
  - Python USB back-end: PyUSB_ library (0.4 API)
  - Arduino USB back-end: V-USB_ library
+ - It would be possible to create libraries for other programming languages (Java, C, ..) using the same firmware.

 Known problems:
- - tested only on Linux + arduino 0022 + ATmega88 board
+ - tested only on Linux + arduino 0022 + ATmega88,8 boards
  - pull-up read is not implemented
  - PWM read is not implemented
  - PWM config is hardcoded